 A personal loan is different.
 When you apply for this type of loan, the lender probably won’t take a credit decision based on the performance of your business or the cash flows that it generates.
 Instead, the financial institution would consider two other factors: your personal credit and your personal income.

 If you have poor credit or a level of income that does not meet the lender’s specifications, your chances of getting a personal loan approved are low.

-Here is a list of the main features of these two types of loans:
+Here is a list of the main features of personal loans:

 This Venn diagram will help you to compare the features of a personal loan with those of a microloan:

-When should you use a microloan and when should you use a personal loan?
+When should you use a microloan and when a personal loan?